nyxtom/broadcast/README.md

 GET
  Gets the specified key from the values.
  usage: GET key

-SUM
- Performs the summation on 1-to-many numbers
- usage: SUM 10 21 32

 DECR
  Decrements a key by the specified value or by default 1.